-As a first generation immigrant, Charles arrived in America in 1918 accompanied by his father.
+As a first generation immigrant, Charles arrived in America at 17 years old accompanied by his father.
 Charles’ mother had died earlier in childbirth, and his father died of a ruptured hernia on the return boat trip to Spain.
 This young man, now unexpectedly orphaned in a foreign country, was not destined to return to Spain again until he was 86 years old, when Priscilla and her husband Jim took him there to revisit his homeland.

 Priscilla attended the University of Texas at Arlington, which was close to home.
-She was one of those kids who wasn’t sure what she wanted to do when she grew up.
-She quickly figured out that people who majored in History didn’t make much money, and when she found out from her sorority sisters that dental hygienists made more money than some professors, she switched careers.
+She was one of those kids whowasn’t sure what she wanted to do when she grew up.
+She quickly figured out that people who majored in History didn’t make much money, and when she found out from her sorority sisters that dental hygienists made good money, she switched careers.
 The combination of better money and working with people was irresistible, and was a harbinger of things to come.

 Priscilla met a kindred spirit in Jim, a young airline captain who had been in love with flying since he was five years old.
 Like Priscilla, he had grown up no stranger to work.
 He was serious, purposeful, and in love with life.
 They got married the same year Priscilla’s mom died.
-Jim introduced Priscilla to reading, photography, flying, gliding, canoeing, travel, fly fishing, and as connoisseurs of fine taste, they have celebrated over 32 years of fun, excitement, and adventure together.
+Jim introduced Priscilla to many things such as photography, flying, gliding, canoeing, traveling, and fly-fishing.
+As connoisseurs of fine taste, they have celebrated a life of fun, excitement, and adventure together.

 Priscilla Harrison is comfortable with risk, and is willing to make decisions.
 She creates and communicates a vision that inspires others.
 She is a leader, a doer, and she models the way.